Avian Influenza

 • sudden death

-If you observe your backyard poultry to be sick or dying, please call your veterinarian or the Canadian Food Inspection Agency at 226-217-8022, 8 am to 6 pm (EST), or email cfia.ontsurveillanceanddiagnostics-survetdiagnostiques.acia@inspection.gc.ca.
+If you observe your backyard poultry to be sick or dying, please call your veterinarian or the CFIA at 226-217-8022, 8 am to 6 pm (EST), or email cfia.ontsurveillanceanddiagnosticssurvetdiagnostiques.acia@inspection.gc.ca.

 Individuals at Risk and Personal Precautions

-The risk to the public of catching the virus from domestic poultry products is very low.
+The risk to the public of catching the virus from domestic poultry or cattle products is very low.
 There is no need to change your food consumption habits or travel plans.
-Most people who become infected have had close, unprotected contact with live or dead infected birds.
+Most people who become infected have had close, unprotected contact with live or dead infected birds or cattle.

-If you work with birds, take extra precautions if working in a region where avian influenza has been detected including monitoring yourself for respiratory symptoms and wearing appropriate Personal Protective Equipment, including:
+If you work with birds or cattle take extra precautions, especially if in a region where avian influenza has been detected.
+Monitor yourself for respiratory symptoms and wear appropriate Personal Protective Equipment, including:

 • Fit-tested and seal-checked respirators (e.g., N95 or equipment with equivalent protection)